aksommerville/deadweight/README.md

 - - [ ] Game over.
 Success only.
 Game will not be loseable.
 - - [x] Pause.
 Inventory and options, like Full Moon.
 - [ ] Maps.
+- [ ] The hello splash has got to go, alas.
+Needs to look silly and whimsical.
+More Kirby, less Ninja Gaiden.
+- [ ] Princess should trigger treadles.
 - [ ] Proper graphics.
 - [ ] Sound effects.
 - [ ] Music.